YiqiJ/yiqij.github.io/_pages/about.md

   - /about.html
 ---

 I'm Yiqi Jiang, currently a PhD student in electrical engineering at Stanford University, advised by Prof. Mark Schinitzer and Prof. Scott Linderman.
+I obtained my Bachelor degree in Electrical and Computer Engineering, Computer Science with a minor in Applied Mathematics in 2022, where I worked with Prof. Peter Doerschuk on biomedical images processing.

 <!-- ## NEWS
 -  -->